namenai/Aux-Mod-Changelogs/Helmets/README.md

 ## People who make the helmets

-**CX-D Namenai:** I literally make the mod XD, just ask me if you have questions lol.
-**CS Sam:** Will be the leader for texturing for the mod.
+**CS Sam:** Will be the lead for texturing for the mod.
 If you have questions ask him.
 **CT Calo:** Will be in charge of Airborne related textures.
 **CX-X Casskun:** Will be incharge of Aviation related textures, helmets ,vehicles and whatever.
 **CP Kestral:** Will be in charge of Infantry textures and other miscellaneous textures.

+All other textures will be spread across these 4.

 These folks will get in contact with you, depending on where you are, regarding your helmet.